isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/How to Donate CDC Vouchers 2023.md

 description: ""
 variant: markdown
 ---
 From 1 December 2023 until 31 January 2024, Singaporean households may pledge to donate their unspent CDC Vouchers 2023 to a participating Institution of Public Character (IPC) of the CDC Vouchers Donation Scheme.
 The CDC vouchers would be donated to the charity in cash value instead of vouchers.
-Tax deduction may be provided by respective Charity, depending on the respective Charity’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2025.
+Tax deduction may be provided by respective  IPC, depending on the respective IPC’s policy on issuance of tax deduction, which will be reflected in the Year of Assessment 2025.

 You may donate your household’s CDC Vouchers 2023 in three steps:<br><br>
-a)	**View list of charities** – view the list of participating charities [here](/donation-of-vouchers/)<br>
+a)	**View list of charities** – view the list of participating IPCs [here](/donation-of-vouchers/)<br>
-b)	**Select preferred charity** – search by sectors* or names of charity using the search bar, click on their name and you will be directed to a FormSG<br>
+b)	**Select preferred IPC** – search by sectors* or names of IPC using the search bar, click on their name and you will be directed to a FormSG<br>
-c)	**Pledge your donation** – Login via Singpass to pledge the entire balance of the household’s CDC Vouchers 2023 as of 31 December 2023 to the selected charity.
+c)	**Pledge your donation** – Login via Singpass to pledge the entire balance of the household’s CDC Vouchers 2023 as of 31 December 2023 to the selected IPC.
 Donors may opt to receive an email confirmation of their declaration.

 **Animal Welfare, Arts &amp; Heritage, Children &amp; Youth, Education, Elderly, Environment, Families &amp; Children, HealthCare, Migrant Community, Persons with Disability, Sports, Others*